Hans-701/obsidian-quiz-generator-hans/README.md

 - **Multi-Language Support:** Generate questions in 22 different languages.
 - **Math Support:** Generate questions from notes containing LaTeX.

+## ✨ New Features Implemented

+We've added a series of quality-of-life improvements to make quiz generation more powerful, customizable, and efficient!

+### 📝 Custom File Names for Your Quizzes

+Say goodbye to generic names like "Quiz 1"!
+Now, right before generating a new quiz, the plugin will prompt you to give it a **unique name**.
+The saved `.md` file will use this name, allowing you to organize and find your quizzes much more intuitively.

+### 🧠 Embedded Note Detection and Inclusion

+Do you use embed links like `![[Another Note]]` to organize your knowledge?
+Now the plugin is smarter!

+- **Automatic Detection:** When you add a note for quiz generation, the plugin will scan its content and **automatically detect all the notes you have embedded** within it.

+- **Interactive Selection:** You will be presented with a modal window so you can **choose which of those embedded notes you want to add** to the quiz context.
+This gives you granular control over your study material, allowing you to easily include related information.

+### ⚙️ Token Optimization and Efficient Processing

+We have improved the plugin's internal engine to be smarter and more efficient with token usage, which translates to cost savings and higher quality questions.

+- **Advanced Markdown Cleaning:** Before sending your notes to the AI, we now remove formatting elements that don't add semantic value, such as color HTML tags (`<font>`).
+This reduces "noise" and allows the AI to focus on what really matters: the content of your notes.

 ## Supported Providers

 You can use any of the following providers for both **quiz generation** and **answer evaluation**: